Off-Campus Housing for 2016-2017

 - student living with and responsible for dependent child/children

-- living in the St. Peter area with their parents (*15 mile radius from campus) (Simply being from St. Peter or the immediate area does NOT give automatic permission - you must be living with your parents)
+- living in the St. Peter area with their parents/guardian (*within 15 miles from campus) (Simply being from St. Peter or the immediate area does NOT give automatic permission - you must be living with your parents)

-- Home ownership (student name is sole name on mortgage), immediate family member owns a home (parent/legal guardian or sibling's name is sole name on mortgage) in St.Peter or 15-mile radius of Gustavus.
+- Home ownership (student name is sole name on mortgage), immediate family member owns a home (parent/legal guardian or sibling's name is sole name on mortgage) in St.Peter or within 15 miles from Gustavus.
 Houses owned by investment groups or corporations (group or company name is on mortgage) of which a student or family member is a part of will not be considered for automatic permission.

 Students who are members of the categories listed above are automatically considered for off-campus upon receipt of their application AND sufficient documentation to support the request.
-The exemptions listed above will only be granted prior to or in conjunction with the Room Draw process (i.e. exemptions will not be granted midway through a semester or housing contract period).
-Forms/requests are due by April 1, 2014 - contact Charlie at email@example.com for more info.
+The exemption is for that individual student ONLY - others cannot receive permission based on your qualification on one of the items listed above.
+The exemptions listed above will only be granted prior to or in conjunction with the off-campus application & Room Draw process (i.e. exemptions will not be granted midway through a semester or housing contract period).
+Forms/requests for the items listed above are due by April 1, 2016 - contact Charlie at email@example.com for more info.
+If requests are not made by April 1, they will not be considered again until after May 15.
 Students who do not qualify for the above exemptions but are seeking accommodation for medical, disability or significant financial reasons must complete a waiver and appeal process.
 This process is ONLY for students who meet very specific needs and students must provide substantial documentation regarding those needs.
 Medical and disability requests will be considered with consultation from Gustavus Disability and/or Health Services.
 Financial requests are specifically for those who have exhausted ALL possible options for loans or financial contribution and will be determined through consultation with the Financial Aid office.
 For more information, contact Charlie Potts directly at firstname.lastname@example.org.
 Note: Waivers not received by April 1 will NOT be considered again until May 15.